brandonyee-cs/Financial-Casual-Attributions/report/report.md

 Based on these findings, practitioners in financial domains should:

-1. **Use Shap for Financial Models**: When causal understanding is crucial, Shap provides the most reliable feature attributions that align with true causal relationships.
+1. **Use Xgboost for Financial Models**: When causal understanding is crucial, Xgboost provides the most reliable feature attributions that align with true causal relationships.

 2. **Consider XGBOOST Models**: These models demonstrated the best overall alignment between feature importance and true causal relationships in our experiments.